tomaspavlin/rymovac-mcp/README.md

 ### Scripts
 - `npm run build` - Build TypeScript to JavaScript
 - `npm start` - Start the production server
+- `npm run inspect` - Start and testing with MCP Inspector
 - `npm run watch` - Watch mode for TypeScript compilation only

 ## Testing

 ### Testing with Claude Desktop

-this server to your Claude Desktop configuration:
+Add this server to your Claude Desktop configuration:

 ```json
 {